 Find updates, information about speakers, the agenda, and more on our website.
 Session videos, audio, and podcast episodes are added frequently during and after the Festival.
 And find a variety of coverage, including Q&A's with and essays by Festival presenters.
 Follow the Festival on Facebook, Twitter, Instagram, Snapchat, Linkedin, and on Apple Podcasts.

 Breakfast and lunch are served daily during the Festival, both on campus and at in-town venues.
 For information about dining and nightlife in Aspen, visit the Aspen Chamber.

 Beverages and Refreshments:

 All-natural snacks, like granola bars, popcorn, and fresh fruit, will be available at different locations around campus.

-There are several options for dining on campus.
-You can find lunch and organized talks at the McNulty Room and the Aspen Meadows Restaurant.
+There are several options for dining.
+On campus, you can find lunch and organized talks at the McNulty Room and the Aspen Meadows Restaurant.
 Start your own lunchtime dialogue at the Marble Garden Tent, Paepcke Tent, or Ideas Pavilion.
 Quick bites are available at the Let's Be Frank food carts, where all-natural hotdogs are served.
 The Mayer Courtyard Café is stocked with snacks, treats and drinks.
 Or, grab a picnic blanket at any of the outdoor venues and enjoy lunch outside.
 In town, buffet-style lunch will be served at many of our venues.
 Enjoy your food in comfortable dining areas while listening to compelling discussions.